maxatome/go-testdeep/README.md

   compares the contents of a slice or a pointer on a slice;
 - [`Smuggle`](https://godoc.org/github.com/maxatome/go-testdeep#Smuggle)
-  changes data contents or mutates it into another type via a custom function before stepping down in favor of generic comparison process;
+  changes data contents or mutates it into another type via a custom function or a struct fields-path before stepping down in favor of generic comparison process;
 - [`String`](https://godoc.org/github.com/maxatome/go-testdeep#String)
   checks a string, [`error`](https://golang.org/ref/spec#Errors) or [`fmt.Stringer`](https://golang.org/pkg/fmt/#Stringer) interfaces